surveyjs/survey-pdf/docs/Options-in-Constructor.md

  - a question's [readOnly](https://surveyjs.io/Documentation/Library?id=Question#readOnly) property is set to true,
  - a SurveyPDF's [mode](https://surveyjs.io/Documentation/Library/?id=surveymodel#mode) property is set to 'display'.

+>You can identify a question's current state by using the [isReadOnly](https://surveyjs.io/Documentation/Library?id=Question#isReadOnly) property.

 The [textFieldRenderAs](https://github.com/surveyjs/survey-pdf/blob/1220a71b51daddf1c4c8d506382c50be5f1b2941/src/doc_controller.ts#L47) option allows you to better present long answers to open-ended questions in a PDF document.